Industrial Engineering & Manufacturing Glossary

 G

-The actual place where work is done — the shop floor, the warehouse, the assembly line.
-Leaders go to the gemba to observe reality firsthand.
-Full guide →
+The actual place where work happens — the shop floor — where leaders go to observe reality firsthand.

 Lean